Beijing BJ60

 The Beijing BJ60 is a full-size SUV produced by BAIC Motor under the Beijing off-road brand and debuted on the 2022 Beijing Auto Show.

 Overview

 The Beijing BJ60 is the largest off-road vehicle ever developed by Beijing off-road and is available as a five-seater and seven-seater vehicle.
 Initial released information indicates a hybrid powertrain as standard across the range with a 0-100 km/h acceleration time of under six seconds and a maximum range of 1000 km.
 Construction is a body-on-frame chassis underpinned with independent suspension with three locking differentials with an All-Terrain four-wheel-drive control system offered.

 Powertrain

 Two 2.0-liter turbocharged four-cylinder petrol engines are listed with the 48-volt mild-hybrid technology and all powertrains are mated to an eight-speed automatic transmission.
 A 2.0-liter turbo-diesel engine with 48-volt mild-hybrid tech will also be available.

+BJ60 Thunder

+The BJ60 Thunder is a facelifted range-extended hybrid variant launched in August 2024, featuring a dual-motor system called the Magic Core powered by a 40.3 kWh ternary lithium battery (NMC) and a 185 hp 1.5T range extender, providing a CLTC pure electric range of 152 km and a total cruising range of 1200 km.
+It has a 205 hp front motor and a 335 hp rear motor and has three locking differentials.